PopovicMilica/MonteCarlo_simulation_average_treatment_effect/README.md

 ```sh
 conda create --name=name_of_the_environment python=3.6.8
 ```
-Activate new virtual environment
+Activate new virtual environment:
 ```sh
 conda activate name_of_the_environment
 ```
-Next, cd to the directory with files from this repository.
+Next, download the files from this repository to your computer and from your terminal cd to the directory that contains them.
 ```sh
 cd path/to/files
 ```